About Us

 Sandra Cronan Ltd has developed a reputation as one of London’s leading sources of exceptional and esoteric jewels dating from the 17th Century through to the early 20th century.
 Based in London, Sandra Cronan Ltd offers a personalised, comprehensive service and a magnificent collection of rare and antique jewellery and objet d’art.

 As one of London’s leading antique jewellery specialists, we are more than happy to assist clients seeking particular items.
 We also offer a service to those wishing to sell.
 We undertake commissions, from re-working old pieces, to designing entirely new jewels with the assistance of our very talented designer.
-We have access to the best craftsmen in the field, from jewellers to lapidaries, enamellers and silversmiths, and no matter what we are working on, quality is imperative.
+We have access to the best craftsmen in the field, from jewellers to lapidaries, enamellers and silversmiths.

 Having specialised in antique jewellery for over 40 years, Sandra Cronan has the experience required for buying and selling authentic examples dating from the 1700s to the middle years of the twentieth century.
 Moreover, our jewels are chosen for their great design and period charm, and above all for their quality and wearability.